 In the traditional software development model, requirements are kept on the left side of the plan, and the delivery and testing requirements on the right.
 The problem is that these practices can’t handle changing expectations and requirements, resulting in negative outcomes for the business such as:

-Cost alone is a very strong incentive for shifting your testing to the left.
+Cost alone is a very strong benefit of the Shift Left approach to testing.
 Estimates indicate that over half of all software defects could be identified during the requirements phase, with less than 10% emerging during the development phase of the lifecycle.
 The cost of resolving these defects works in reverse:

 A defect that is removed after the product has gone into product will cost around 100 times more than one that is identified and removed during the requirements phase.